 Terminal 2 is considered the Southwest Airlines Terminal.
 My flight arrived in St. Louis at noon on a Friday.
 My plane arrived at gate E33 in Terminal 2.
 I took a left towards baggage claim and was thrilled to see The Wingtips Lounge immediately on my right.

 The lounge is $38 to enter for 4 hours, which I was told wasn’t strictly enforced.
 I was also able to enter on arrival, which has become rare in the lounge world.
 Lounge Buddy gives a $2 discount if you use their app to buy your pass.
 I had heard a rumor that Priority Pass members are given a discount but could not find this listed on any website.
-After speaking to the lady at the desk, not only are Priority Pass members given $8 off but American Express Platinum members receive a $10 discount.
-Since I hold both of these cards, I was able to enter for $28 using my Amex Platinum card.
+After speaking to the lady at the desk, not only are Priority Pass members given $8 off, but American Express Platinum members receive a $10 discount.
+Since I hold both of these cards, I could enter for $28 using my Amex Platinum card.

-The lounge is not large but has plenty of seating options all with regular outlets and USB ports.
-I arrived at noon and there was a little rush of passengers but by 1:30pm the lounge had emptied out again.
+The lounge is not large but has plenty of seating options, all with regular outlets and USB ports.
+I arrived at noon, and there was a little rush of passengers, but by 1:30 pm, the lounge had emptied out again.